Can I Buy Treasury Bonds on Fidelity?

 How to Buy a Bond at Fidelity

-At the top of a bond’s profile, and in the search results, you’ll see buy and sell buttons.
-Clicking on one opens the fixed-income order ticket, which auto-populates the bond’s info, including its CUSIP.
+At the top of a bond’s profile, and also in the search results, sell and buy buttons will appear.
+Click either button to open the fixed-income order form.
+The form will automatically fill in information from the selected bond, including its CUSIP.

-On the order form, choose a price (depth of book will appear).
-Be mindful that the minimum purchase amount can differ depending on the price.
-Enter the number of bonds you want (for example, 9 for $9,000) and submit the order once you’ve verified the details.
+On the order ticket, you will need to choose a price (depth of book will already be shown).
+The minimum purchase amount for the same bond can differ depending on the price selected, so pay close attention to the minimum order amount listed on the trade ticket.
+Enter the number of bonds you want in the quantity field as a whole number, such as 9 for $9,000.
+Submit the order after reviewing the details.

 Auto Roll Service

-To enroll an eligible Treasury bond in auto roll, click the Auto Roll button on the order ticket.
-Note that you must sign up for alerts to activate this feature.
+To enroll an eligible Treasury security for Auto Roll, select the Auto Roll option that appears on the order ticket.
+Note that you must sign up for alerts to add this feature.

 Schwab as an Alternative

-While Fidelity Investments is a solid choice for Treasury products, Charles Schwab is also a strong option.
-Similar to Fidelity, Schwab provides extensive educational tools for fixed-income trading on both its website and mobile app.
+While Fidelity Investments is certainly a solid broker-dealer to use for Treasury securities, Charles Schwab also offers a strong alternative.
+Like Fidelity, Schwab provides very good educational resources for fixed-income trading.
+These materials are available on both its mobile app and its website.

-Beyond education, Schwab supplies reliable search tools for Treasury bonds, notes, and bills.
-Its fixed-income scanner is located under the Research tab in the top menu.
-You can filter Treasuries or Treasury Zeros by coupon frequency, TIPS, and minimum coupon.
-Similar to Fidelity, Schwab displays depth of book (called Market Depth) for eligible bonds.
-You can also save searches for later use, a feature Fidelity has too.
+In addition to education, Schwab has strong search tools for finding Treasury bonds, notes, and bills.
+The broker’s fixed-income wizard can be found under the Research tab in the top menu.
+The search engine can be used to look for Treasuries or Treasury Zeros by several parameters, including coupon frequency, TIPS, and minimum coupon.
+Like Fidelity, Schwab shows depth of book (called Market Depth at Schwab) for bonds that have it.
+A search can be saved for later use, which is a helpful feature that Fidelity’s software also offers.

-Like Fidelity, Schwab includes a bond-ladder tool on its site.
-This feature lets you buy multiple Treasuries at once, each with different maturities.
+Also like Fidelity, Schwab offers a bond-ladder tool on its website.
+This feature can be used to buy multiple Treasury securities at the same time with different maturity dates.

-Schwab follows a similar fee schedule as Fidelity, charging no online trading fees on Treasury bonds.
+Schwab follows a similar commission schedule as Fidelity, with

 Learn more about